Christina Green : Associate Artist

 Green's output includes music for string orchestra, percussion, organ, winds, piano, guitar, various choral and small instrumental ensembles, as well as many songs for acoustic guitar and voice in styles ranging from folk to cabaret, and a selection of songs for use in music therapy.
 She has been active as a composer/performer with the Brunswick Composing Women's Group and ReGroup in Melbourne's Dandenong Ranges, and has also on residencies at the Banff Centre (2009) and the Bundanon Trust, NSW (2012).
 Green is also active as an improviser across a range of instruments and contexts.

 Green has had works performed by a range of ensembles and soloists in Australia, the UK and the US.
 Recent highlights include first performances of her wind quintet, Five Journey into Smooth Space Together (2015) by an ensemble from the Sydney Youth Orchestra, of Eileen's Vision (poem by Eileen Myles) for percussionist and spoken word by Kaylie Dunstan at the Sydney Conservatorium (2016) and of Stone (poem by Charles Simic) by NYC brass/wind/vocal quartet Loadbang (2016).
-In 2015-2016 Green also co-composed No Excuses!, a song suite focusing on women's experiences of family violence, with conductor/composer Kathleen McGuire and the support of Melbourne's School of Hard Knocks, and this work was launched by the No Excuses! choir and band conducted by McGuire and lead by Green as songwriter/performer, at Footscray's Big West Festival, with further performances at the (SOHK) Brisbane International Singers' Festival and Melbourne International Singers' Festival at the Melbourne Recital Centre (2016) amongst others.
+In 2015-2016 Green also co-composed No Excuses!, a song suite focusing on women's experiences of family violence, with conductor/composer Kathleen McGuire and the support of Melbourne's School of Hard Knocks, and this work was launched by the No Excuses! choir and band conducted by McGuire and lead by Green as songwriter/performer, at Footscray's Big West Festival, with further performances at the (SOHK) Brisbane International Singers' Festival and Melbourne International Singers' Festival at the Melbourne Recital Centre (2016), among others.

 Green's compositional style incorporates elements of minimalism and other 20th-century idioms, jazz, popular and medieval music.
 Since 2010 she has enjoyed working on collaborative projects with visual artists and poets, reflecting her long-time interest in these artistic areas.

 Green writes: 'I aim to capture an immediacy from my response to the things that give me inspiration in the music I write, often beginning with improvised ideas.
 I work to craft my material, looking for an integrity and completeness for each piece.
 Much of my music, both instrumental music and songs, is inspired on some level by the idea of journey, and is often underpinned by a sense of relationship with place.
 Since 2003, elements of inspiration from Buddhist thought, writings and imagery, from my involvement in Buddhist practice, mostly in the Zen tradition, have become a strand in my work, and more recently, ideas from post-structuralist philosophy.
 A further strand of my work connects with queer culture/s.
-My hope is that the connection with moment-to-moment awareness and also with various cultural strands that I cultivate and bring into my work will be conveyed - with space for that to be different for each listener.
+My hope is that the connection with moment-to-moment awareness and also with various cultural strands that I cultivate and bring into my work will be conveyed - with space for that to be different for each listener.'

 Christina Green — current to October 2016